derekantrican/OctoPrint-KasaCloud/README.md

 # OctoPrint-Kasacloud

-**TODO:** Describe what your plugin does.
+A proof-of-concept plugin to turn on & off a TP-Link (Kasa) switch using the [cloud API](https://github.com/derekantrican/TP-Link-Python).
+This makes it possible to set the state of a switch even if it isn't accessible over the network (or is on a different network).

 ## Setup

-Install via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) or manually using this URL:
+Install via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) using this URL:

     https://github.com/derekantrican/OctoPrint-Kasacloud/archive/master.zip

-**TODO:** Describe how to install your plugin, if more needs to be done than just installing it via pip or through the plugin manager.

-## Configuration

-**TODO:** Describe your plugin's configuration options (if any).
+After installing, open OctoPrint settings, then go to "Plugins" > "KasaCloud Plugin".
+The instructions there will help you test it out.

+The end goal of this proof-of-concept is to integrate this work into the more widely used [TP-Link Smartplug plugin](https://github.com/jneilliii/OctoPrint-TPLinkSmartplug).